-DESIblitz asked vintage lover Binna Chopra, 23, from Birmingham why vintage fashion is not as popular in the British Asian community: “You have to be very brave to pull off the vintage style, but I believe it could be down to families imposing restrictions on clothing which stops British Asians from being more brave.”
+DESIblitz asked vintage clothes lover why vintage fashion is not as popular in the British Asian community: “You have to be very brave to pull off the vintage style, but I believe it could be down to families imposing restrictions on clothing which stops British Asians from being more brave.”

 Another Brit-Asian, Karan Kaur, 19 from Birmingham says: “I don’t think it’s very popular amongst Asians because a lot of vintage is second hand and we just don’t tend to buy second hand clothes.”

 “Also vintage clothes can be quite loud and risky, and Asian fashion in general is pretty subtle, but then again sometimes the whole point of fashion and vintage clothes is to look different and have really unique clothes so I wouldn’t be too happy if everyone started wearing loads of vintage stuff!”

 Nikkita Beghi, 19 from London says: “I have a lot of vintage jewellery and lots of stuff my grandma wears or used to wear I chuck on with my clothes, I think they just pull an outfit together and give it an edge that high street fashion can’t.”

 “I also think Asian people don’t get vintage fashion, they don’t realise that something vintage can be great for all outfits, and they don’t see the value of a vintage item,” she adds.

 Fashion trends are generally focused towards women, however vintage fashion has a big following with men.